🖥 TAP TO SAVE 50% WITH CODE THANKS

 Cedric Tillman, Cleveland Browns

-Cleveland sneaks onto several of our top-five lists, despite Tillman and Jerry Jeudy returning from last year's receiving core.
+Cleveland sneaks onto several of our top-5 lists, despite Tillman and Jerry Jeudy returning from last year's receiving core.
 Elijah Moore (102 targets) is gone, and Amari Cooper (53 targets) departed six games into last season.

 As scary as it might be to invest in the Cleveland offense this season, the fact remains that there is a ton of opportunity for Cleveland pass catchers to put up very useful fantasy stats this season.
-While Jerry Jeudy is set to operate as the WR1 in this offense, it's Cedric Tillman who interests me the most based on their respective ADP.
+While Jeudy is set to operate as the WR1 in this offense, it's Cedric Tillman who interests me the most based on their respective ADP.

-Jeudy's ADP in half-PPR formats is around 75, meaning he will cost you a 6th-round pick in a 12-team league.
+Jeudy's ADP in half-PPR formats is around 75, meaning he will cost you a sixth-round pick in a 12-team league.
 However, Tillman is 175, which means you can get him with one of your final picks.

 Tillman had an impressive stretch last season from Weeks 7 through 11 when he averaged 15.5 fantasy points before getting hurt in Week 12 and missing the rest of the season.
 Tillman's per-game production was on par with Jeudy's when they were in the lineup together, and I think he will compete with Jeudy to be the primary target in this offense this season.